Mapy Cortés: Biography

+Personal life

+Cortés adopted her niece Mapita Mercado, who would also take the surname Cortés.
+She moved along the couple and in 1958 debuted as an actress in Misterios de Ultratumba, later appearing in films and telenovelas.
+Years later, Olga San Juan would credit Cortés with inspiring her to become an actress.

 After Fernando died, Mapy returned to Puerto Rico and led a relatively quiet life.
 In 1998 she died at her home of a heart attack.
 She was buried at the Puerto Rico Memorial Cemetery in Carolina, Puerto Rico.